 Regarding poker, the First Circuit’s ruling gave clarity for interstate poker networks and largely removed from gambling operators the concern that an interstate poker operation in jurisdictions where compacts existed might be shut down by federal authorities.

-Yaniv Sherman is a senior vice president with 888, the digital gaming company that has partnered with Caesars Entertainment’s World Series of Poker to offer the WSOP’s online poker rooms in New Jersey, Nevada and Delaware.
+Yaniv Sherman is a senior vice president of 888 casino, the digital gaming company that has partnered with Caesars Entertainment’s World Series of Poker to offer the WSOP’s online poker rooms in New Jersey online casinos, Nevada and Delaware.
 So far, the WSOP/888 network is the only interstate poker operation in the U.S.

 Sherman discussed the impact of the First Circuit’s Wire Act ruling and the future of online poker.

 Questions and responses were edited for clarity and flow.

 Gambing.com (GDC): Over the years, various gaming opponents had tried legislative approaches and other interventions to impede the growth of the industry.
 How did the Office of Legal Counsel’s opinion in 2018 (which itself was a reversal of a 2011 opinion by the same office) fit into that narrative?

 Yaniv Sherman: There were a lot of forces trying to stifle online legislation or regulation, in general.
 But once the (Professional and Amateur Sports Protection Act) was struck down by the U.S. Supreme Court, I think they came to the realization that that ship had sailed and states had begun legalizing and regulating online (intrastate) sports betting, and in some cases, online gaming. … (However), the DOJ opinion was a very effective way of creating a lot of uncertainty around (interstate gaming).